brown-band/website/pages/scripts/1980-1981/fall/dartmouth.md

 :sd[By now the band should be in 3 distinct groups.
 One group has formed John Nicholas Brown’s house, the second has formed a long Ratty line, and the third is acting like a drunk band.]

-The severe drought cf 1730, which destroyed all the family’s crops, forced them to subsist that winter on Artichoke Pasta Medley.
+The severe drought of 1730, which destroyed all the family’s crops, forced them to subsist that winter on Artichoke Pasta Medley.
 Severe snowstorms the next winter caused a shortage of fire wood and the entire family was forced to sleep in a lounge.
 It was during this snowbound winter that John Brown began his writing career with the famous <u>Concentration Essays</u>.

 Despite this, and long Christmas breaks spent studying, John was still a little loose on the verbal side.
 Upon turning 18, John Brown ventured forth into the world.
 As he kissed his mother goodbye, he said, “Mother, I’m going to found a University.”
 His mother’s reply was to be an inspiration to him always.
 “That‘s ‘find a University,’ John, not ‘found.’
 I think you should give up on grammar and work on other areas of English.
 In short, go spell, John.” :sd[The band plays “Gospel John.”]